 I have used the metaphor of pruning.30 Whether the metaphor is planks or pruning, BYU must engage in the discipline of ongoing reallocation of resources.
 “These changes do not happen free of pain, challenge, and adjustment,”31 President Kimball remarked, commending the university for its efforts to change the academic calendar, manage the curriculum, and realign disciplines.

 I commend you, too, for your efforts to reallocate and focus.
-During this year and next, the academic side of the house will have reallocated 30 FTEs and about 12 million dollars.
+During this year and next, the academic side of the house will have reallocated thirty FTEs and about $12 million.
 This represents very hard work.
 Thank you!
 Our colleagues on the support side of the university are doing the same hard work.
 We are the beneficiaries of six new faculty FTEs that were made available through their belt-tightening.
 They have done this out of a desire to enhance student learning and in a spirit of consecration.
 I am profoundly grateful for their sacrifice, as I know you are.

 Not an Educational Factory